Pan American-Grace Airways: Panagra Merges with Braniff International

 On February 1, 1967, Braniff International merged with Pan American Grace Airways, also known by the trade name Panagra.
-Braniff purchased the 39-year old South American West Coast airline for US$30 million from its two owners, W. R. Grace and Company and Pan American World Airways, Inc.
+Braniff purchased the 39-year-old South American West Coast airline for US$30 million from its two owners, W. R. Grace and Company and Pan American World Airways, Inc..

 Braniff Executive Vice President Charles Edward Acker presented a check for US$15 million to W. R. Grace and Company Assistant General Council Walter Morris a month earlier in January 1967, which signaled the historic finalization of the merger between the two carriers.
 Earlier, Braniff had presented a check for US$15 million to Pan American World Airways for their one-half share in Panagra.
 With the payments in place, the merger was allowed to commence.

 Braniff paid a very nominal amount for Panagra, which included a fleet of DC-8-31 jets along with prepaid deposits of $27 million on 5 ordered DC-8-62 Intercontinental Jets that were delivered to Braniff beginning in the summer of 1967.
 At the time of the 1964 merger negotiation, Panagra had not ordered the five Super 62 jetliners.
 The new negotiation figure of US$30 million did include the new jets and their handsome deposits, whereas the 1964 figure of US$22 million included the DC-8-31s and an aging fleet of propeller aircraft.

 President Lyndon Baines Johnson approved the merger in October 1966, and on January 19, 1967, Braniff International completed the purchase agreement.
 The two carriers merged on February 1, 1967, and the combined airline operated 30 flights a week to South America.
 Braniff also acquired Panagra's interest in the Peruvian airline Faucett.

 Braniff Chairman of the Board of Directors Harding L. Lawrence held a press conference in New York City to announce the purchase of Panagra.
-"This is perhaps the most significant development in air transportation between North and South America, since the advent of the jet aircraft," Lawrence said.
+Lawrence stated:This is perhaps the most significant development in air transportation between North and South America, since the advent of the jet aircraft.
 He further stated, "On February 1, Braniff will merge the Latin American operations of Panagra with Braniff and begin the first combined service under the Braniff International name."

 Lawrence emphasized that a quick integration of the two carriers would occur as well as a major reorganization for both companies.
 Months of intensive planning were completed and in place to begin a smooth transition that would emphasize leadership, the delegation of responsibilities, and effective utilization of the 9918 combined employees as a result of the merger.